What is the Difference between Molecular Nucleic Acid Amplification Test and RT-PCR?

 Both the Abbott ID Now and the RT-PCR are molecular tests that allow the detection of minuscule amounts of nucleic acids such as viral RNA in a biological specimen.
 The principle behind these tests consists of multiplying the viral RNA in a specimen thousands if not millions of times in order to analyze it

 Abbot ID NOW molecular nucleic acid amplification test is a rapid, instrument-based, isothermal (constant temperature) system for the detection of SARS-CoV-2, the virus that causes COVID-19.
 This state-of-the-art technology allows for test results in just minutes.
-In comparison, the RT-PCR cycles through temperatures that heat and cool the specimen.
-RT-PCR test results generally take longer but can detect lower levels of viral RNA.
+In comparison, the RT-PCR cycles through temperatures that heat and cool the specimen, which allows it to detect slightly lower levels of viral RNA.